aka: Living Snowman

 open/close all folders

-- Lipton's corporation ran a series of ads for its iced tea products, in which an animate snowman skeleton wanders into a convenience store in the dead of summer, downs a bottle of iced tea, and recrystalizes into a decidely sinister-looking snowman, who then steals a carrot and stalks-off.
+- Lipton's corporation ran a series of ads for its iced tea products, in which an animated snowman skeleton wanders into a convenience store in the dead of summer, downs a bottle of iced tea, and recrystallizes into a decidedly sinister-looking snowman, who then steals a carrot and stalks off.

 - Conversely, there was an oft-repeated ad for Campbell's soup which began with a small snowman walking inside a house to get a bowl of soup, and melting away as the soup warms it up... revealing it was really a boy underneath.

 - Ice Mountain bottled water often featured a constantly-melting snowman who needed replenishing with the titular bottled water.

 - Irn Bru parody of the flight sequence from The Snowman (see Western Animation).

 - In an ad for the 2015 Nissan Rogue, snowmen rampage through a downtown area, hurling snowballs that break windows and gliding in pursuit of fleeing people.
 Then the car being promoted shows up, and starts running down the snowmen that try in vain to obstruct its passage.

 - One episode of Cardcaptor Sakura from the third season had crazy snowmen.

 - Chilly from the Kirby anime falls under this trope.
 Gamewise, it's debatable.

 - These are created in Berserk when evil spirits attack the Weirdness Magnet hero during a snowstorm.